Epilepsy News – October

 Epilepsy Research highlighted a study this week from Israel that showed patients can have a positive outcome even if they are rejected for surgical treatment.
 The study showed that some patients may improve and even become seizure free with an adjustment in their antiepileptic drug (AED) therapy.
 Read more from Epilepsy Research

-The Neurological Alliance of Ireland have announced that National Brain Awareness Week will take place from March 9-15th 2015.
+The Neurological Alliance of Ireland has announced that National Brain Awareness Week will take place from March 9-15th 2015.

 The St Helens Star showcased the brave exploits of Jenny Hull, 24 from Lancaster.
 She performed a 15,000ft skydive to raise awareness of epilepsy and raised £1,000 for Epilepsy Research UK.
 Jenny’s father Stan was diagnosed with Epilepsy in 2009.
 Read more on Jenny’s story here